aimyv/lap1_project_backend/README.md

 # Server

-# Installation
+## Installation

-- Clone or download this repo
+- Clone or download this repo.
-- Open your terminal
+- Open your terminal.
-- Install the node modules with `npm install`
+- Install the node modules with `npm install`.

 ## Usage